freenas/freenas-docs/userguide/sharing.rst

 * **IP address:** is the IP address or hostname of the %brand% system.
-Take care when configuring a public IP address to ensure that the network's firewall only allows access to authorized systems.
+Take care when configuring a public IP address to ensure that the network firewall only allows access to authorized systems.

 * **port_number:** is configured in